 Save Money in Your Sleep

-Accommodation and transport costs can quickly eat into your travel allowance, so kill two birds with one stone and save a fistful of cash by opting for overnight fights, trains and buses when you can.
+Accommodation and transport costs can quickly eat into your travel allowance, so kill two birds with one stone and save a fistful of cash by opting for overnight flights, trains, and buses when you can.

 Not only will you get where you’re going and have more daylight hours to see the sights, you’ll also save money on accommodation by catching your Zs while you travel, rather than arriving at your destination and then paying for a room for the night.

-If you’re a light sleeper, invest in some cheap noise-cancelling headphones and download a white noise or sleep machine app on your smartphone.
+If you’re a light sleeper, invest in some cheap noise-canceling headphones and download a white noise or sleep machine app on your smartphone.